omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 ** private key of Alice2 MUST be encrypted using Bob's public key, so that Bob can decrypt it when recieves.**

-Alice pays Bob `amount` of omni asset by sending `commitment_tx` and , after OLND receieves, construct BR1a(Breach Remedy) and send to Bob.
+Alice pays Bob `amount` of omni asset by sending `commitment_tx` and , after OBD receieves, construct BR1a(Breach Remedy) and send to Bob.
 Bob checks the Alice2's signature in BR1a to verify if the private key is correct.
 If it is, Bob signs C2a/RD2a.

 1. type: -352 (commitment_tx_signed)